-No Food Establishment shall use disposable food containers made from Polystyrene or Expanded Polystyrene to serve Prepared Food.
+No food establishment shall use disposable food containers made from polystyrene or expanded polystyrene to provide prepared food to customers.
 No person shall purchase, offer for purchase, sell, give away, or distribute any polystyrene disposable food container from a food establishment.